The Upland Soul

 One of the benefits to hunting this area in the past was a well-maintained road system, perfect for a hunt with your old man who lives back east, at sea level.
 Drive, glass, and repeat.
 Now that things had changed within the unit, it was obvious tactics would need to be adjusted — hoofing it would be an unfortunate requirement.

-The two javelina turned around and headed back to camp, much like you’d presumably do if you were almost shot in the face by a large-caliber rifle.
+The two javelina turned around and headed back to camp, much like you’d presumably do if you were almost shot in the face.
 I tried to catch up to them with no avail.
 If there’s a creature that can disappear into the myriad crevices and caves dotting the desert face like they can, I’ve yet to witness it.

 The next day and the day after that we hiked and glassed around that mountain, trying to bust them again and coming up empty each time.
 It’s just a javelina tag, so we ambled back to camp a little early each day to enjoy some camp food, quality bullshitting sessions around the crackling fire, and the eerie quiet that carries you to sleep on the nighttime desert winds.
 We scrambled this past year and came up empty for it, but everything that came with it is worth much more to me than a few extra pounds of meat in the freezer and another skull on the shelf.